Tamishsri/3SBC-Project/README.md

 ## ⚖️ Core Philosophy

 1. **Never Auto-Submit**: The script will **never** click Submit/Apply.
-The user maintains 100% control over the application.
+The user maintains 100% control over the application
-2. **Fail Loudly, Never Silently**: If an ATS layout changes, specific errors and DOM failure screenshots are created rather than typing into incorrect fields.
+3. **Fail Loudly, Never Silently**: If an ATS layout changes, specific errors and DOM failure screenshots are created rather than typing into incorrect fields.
-3. **Resilient & Human-Centric**: Multi-selector fallbacks, automatic scroll-into-view, and human-like typing ensure maximum compatibility with real-world ATS pages.
+4. **Resilient & Human-Centric**: Multi-selector fallbacks, automatic scroll-into-view, and human-like typing ensure maximum compatibility with real-world ATS pages.